 It took us nearly a whole day to transfer to the Bromo district.
 We took our breakfast away and caught the morning train to Mojokerto at 6:55.
 The carriages are a little bit old but clean and neat, and we were able to catch up on some sleep for the seats are quite big and comfortable.
 And after we got to Mojokerto, we spent another 3 hours on a bus to the volcano district, and then we decided to go to bed as early as we could, saving enough energy for the early rise to get a fine place to visit the Bromo, which is an active volcano that worth a visit for volcano lovers.

-The Bromo district is always cold in the morning, no matter during what season.
+The Bromo district is always cold in the morning, no matter what season.
 So we grabbed our thick coats and set out for the fiery volcano at 3 am, under a starry night.
 The four-wheel-drive vehicle carried us along the way, heading for King Kong Hill nearby, to see the spectacular view of the sun coming up behind the mountains, illuminating the whole area.

 You can see the distant Bromo from the King Kong Hill

 Finally, after all the efforts on the way, we were then taken to the foot of Bromo, and I would say it is higher and more colossal than we expected.
-Sitting between the Kursi and Batok, Bromo is one of the three giant volcanoes in the area, and surely made up an amazing experience of our trip.
-If weather permitted, you can even see the highest mountain of Java in the south, Semeru, which is also one of the most active volcanoes in Indonesia.
+Sitting between the Kursi and Batok, Bromo is one of the three giant volcanoes in the area, and surely made up an amazing experience for our trip.
+If weather permits, you can even see the highest mountain of Java in the south, Semeru, which is also one of the most active volcanoes in Indonesia.

 A path is built for visitors to climb to the crater.
-There was an approximately 40-minute walk to the top, with some steps on the way, which we thought it quite convenient and not very strenuous.
-As soon as we got to the crater, we were astonished by the billowing fog mixing with the smell of sulfur kept coming up from the bottom.
+There was an approximately 40-minute walk to the top, with some steps on the way, which we thought quite convenient and not very strenuous.
+As soon as we got to the crater, we were astonished by the billowing fog mixing with the smell of sulfur that kept coming up from the bottom.
 Standing up on the top, we looked around and found that the surroundings are covered with thick ash from the volcano.
 The desolation of the environment made us feel like being on the moon.